 Therefore, the most likely Florida boat accident is a collision between two boats on Florida’s bays and sounds.
 In addition, the majority of accidents occur during recreational cruising or fishing, because boat operators are not paying attention.
 This is just one of the consequences of permitting inexperienced boat operators to cruise down Florida’s waterways.

-There are also a large number of boating accidents that occur when someone operating a boat has had entirely too much to drink.
+Unfortunately, a large number of Florida boating accidents occur when someone operating a boat has had entirely too much to drink.
 Known as BUI (Boating Under the Influence), this occurs when someone has had too much to drink and can no longer operate their boat in a safe manner.
 Someone can be found guilty of BUI if they operate a vessel while being so intoxicated that their normal faculties are impaired by the alcohol or drugs, or if they have a blood alcohol limit of .08% or more.

 Jet Skis Can Cause Serious Boating Accidents in Florida